nebula-dev/cdn-linking-action/README.md

-# cdn-linking-action
+# CDN Asset Linking
-GitHub Action to update URLs from local deployment to CDN assets
+GitHub Action to update URLs from local deployment to CDN assets, intended as an intermediary step to final deployment.